-- (2) Municipal properties are exempted from paying rates as it will increase the rates burden or service charges to property owners or consumers. - (3) All residential properties (including informal settlements) with a market value of less than R 15, 000 are exempted from paying rates.
-The R 15 000 impermissible rates contemplated in terms of section 17(1) (h) of the Property Rates Act is included in the R 15, 000 amounts. - This is an important part of the council's indigent policy and is aimed primarily at alleviating poverty - (4) Cemeteries and crematoriums registered in the names of private persons and operated not for gain. - (5) Public benefit organizations as provided for in the Rates Policy may apply for the exemption of property rates subject to producing a tax exemption certificate issued by the South African Revenue Services (SARS) as contemplated in Part 1 of the Ninth Schedule of the Income Tax Act, 1962 (No 58 of 1962): - (6) Registered Museums - (7) Registered National monuments - (8) A right registered in the deeds office against immovable property - (9) Exemptions will be subject to the following conditions: - (a) All applications must be addressed in writing to the municipality; - (b) A SARS tax exemption certificate must be attached to all applications; - (c) The municipal manager or his/her nominee must approve all applications: - (d) Applications must reach the municipality before the end of October preceding the start of the new municipal financial year for which relief is sought; and - (e) The municipality retains the right to refuse exemptions if the details supplied in the application form were incomplete, incorrect or false.
+- (2) Municipal properties are exempted from paying rates as it will increase the rates burden or service charges to property owners or consumers. - (3) All residential properties (including informal settlements) with a market value of less than R 50, 000 are exempted from paying rates.
+The R 50 000 impermissible rates contemplated in terms of section 17(1) (h) of the Property Rates Act is included in the R 50, 000 amounts.
+(R15 000 as prescribed, plus additional R35 000 as allowed by Council)

+This is an important part of the council's indigent policy and is aimed primarily at alleviating poverty

+- (4) Cemeteries registered in the names of private persons and operated not for gain. - (5) Public benefit organizations as provided for in the Rates Policy may apply for the exemption of property rates subject to producing a tax exemption certificate issued by the South African Revenue Services (SARS) as contemplated in Part 1 of the Ninth Schedule of the Income Tax Act, 1962 (No 58 of 1962): - (6) Registered Museums - (7) Registered National monuments - (8) A right registered in the deeds office against immovable property - (9) Exemptions will be subject to the following conditions: - (a) All applications must be addressed in writing to the municipality; - (b) A SARS tax exemption certificate must be attached to all applications: - (c) The municipal manager or his/her nominee must approve all applications; - (d) Applications must reach the municipality before the end of June preceding the start of the new municipal financial year for which relief is sought; and - (f) The municipality retains the right to refuse exemptions if the details supplied in the application form were incomplete, incorrect or false.